COVID19 VACCINE INFORMATION

 Getting Your Shot

-- After the getting the shot, patients will sit and wait for 15 minutes, so staff can watch for any reactions to the vaccine
+- After getting the shot, patients will sit and wait for 15-30 minutes.

 After the Shot